Qitmeer/docs/Document/content/qxtools/_index.en.md

     wif-to-public         derive the EC public key from a WIF private key.

 addr & tx & sign
-    ec-to-addr            convert an EC public key to a paymant address. default is nox address tx-encode             encode a unsigned transaction.
+    ec-to-addr            convert an EC public key to a paymant address. default is qx address tx-encode             encode a unsigned transaction.
     tx-decode             decode a transaction in base16 to json format. tx-sign               sign a transactions using a private key. msg-sign              create a message signature
     msg-verify            validate a message signature
-    signature-decode      decode a ECDSA signature

 ```